sergiuabed/fedmd/README.md

 ![iid averaged result with upperbound](/plots/iid_averaged_results_with_upperbound.png "iid best result")*Figure 1.4*

-These plots were obtained by selecting for each architecture the client model with the highest gain in accuracy, i.e. the highest increase from independent training (i.e., before any collaboration) to the peak of the graph.

 ### 4.2 Non-i.i.d. results

 ![non-iid best result](/plots/non_iid_best_results.png "non-iid best result")*Figure 2.1*